iptc/newsml-g2/MAINTENANCE.md

 6. Update the http://dev.iptc.org/G2-Approved-Changes page documenting the changes made.
 7. Tag the release in GitHub: `git tag N.NN.N`, `git push --tags`)
+8. Move the CR page on dev.iptc.org to "G2 Approved Changes" area
+9. Update the http://dev.iptc.org/G2-Approved-Changes page to refer to the approved CR.

 ### To update unit tests:

-1. Create a new dev schema referring to the latest schema version, in the `dev-schema` folder.
+1. Create a new schema referring to the latest schema version, in the `tests/schema_versions` folder on the working branch.
 2. Update the `tests/run-tests.py` script to refer to the new version.
-3. Make a new folder in `tests/unit_test_files` and put new tests there.
+3. Make a new folder in `tests/unit_test_files` with the new version number and put new test files there.